Abinde-Game-Dev/abinde-game-dev.github.io/docs.md

 Please note this project is still under __heavy development__, which means it will probably change __a lot__.
 However, all of the versions will be available to install on [__PyPI__](https://pypi.org/project/Abinde).

 This project is stable on Debian Linux, Raspberry Pi, and Mac.
+When installing a previous version from __PyPI__, consider yourself warned, not all versions are stable, some will not even work.
+For example: Avoid __2.4.2.3__.

 Want to be a tester? take a look at [__this__](https://github.com/orgs/Abinde-Game-Dev/teams/testers)!